It’s important to use a travel planning checklist to help you stay focused and organized from start to finish.

 Are you leaving your home country where your insurance from home won’t cover you for accidents?

-I recommend reading Travel Insurance Review to get a better understanding of travel insurance and the many coverage options.
+We recommend reading Travel Insurance Review to get a better understanding of travel insurance and the many coverage options.
 Do your research on the various companies to help you select the company and plan that meets your needs.

 TIP: Don’t waste money and be over-insured when travel insurance is unnecessary.
 BUT you’d be surprised what types of situations arise where travel insurance would be VERY helpful.